aosabook/500lines/objmodel/chapter.md

 C. Chambers, D. Ungar, and E. Lee, “An efficient implementation of SELF a dynamically-typed object-oriented language based on prototypes,” in OOPSLA, 1989, vol. 24.).
 It is still one of the most important object model optimizations.
-It's used in PyPy and all all modern Javascript VMs, such as V8 (where the optimization is called *hidden classes*).
+It's used in PyPy and all all modern JavaScript VMs, such as V8 (where the optimization is called *hidden classes*).

 The optimization starts from the following observation.
 In the object model as